Comprehensive Hearing Assessments

 Many healthcare tests require patients to wait a few days for results to come back from the lab.
 However, our results are available as soon as we finish your hearing test, allowing us to review the results during the same office visit.

-Because we believe in educating our patients rather than just ordering a treatment, your audiologist will place your printed test results in front of you and explain what your results mean.
+Because we believe in educating our patients rather than just ordering a treatment, your hearing expert will place your printed test results in front of you and explain what your results mean.

 If treatment is necessary, your audiologist will discuss the various options, which may include prescription hearing aids, surgical procedures, changes to medication and ototoxic medication monitoring, tinnitus management, or various other options.

-If treatment is not necessary, we will discuss various lifestyle changes to prevent damage to your hearing, including destructive habits, medications, the use of ear protection at work or during certain activities, and other preventive measures.
+If treatment is not necessary, we will discuss various lifestyle changes to prevent damage to your hearing, including medications, adjusting destructive habits, the use of ear protection at work or during certain activities, and other preventive measures.

 The Importance of Scheduling a Hearing Assessment

-To ensure your hearing health, do not delay having a hearing test.
+To ensure your hearing health, do not delay.
 Take the first step on the journey to better hearing and a healthier life by scheduling a hearing assessment today.